KaylaBro0/KaylaBro0.github.io/pages/about-my-project.md

   events.

 outcome: |
   This project will produce a personalized AI system that helps manage cardiovascular risk in Type 1 Diabetes patients.
-Key outcomes include:
+Key outcomes include-

    - A trained Deep Q-Network (DQN) that makes tailored treatment recommendations.